bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/deliverables.md

 ### *Main contributions:*

 I took an active part in team management: came up with the project plan, talked with the customer personally to create a feasible plan, designed API definition and project architecture with Bahrican while keeping needs of front and backend in mind.
 I created the server implementation structure editing the practice-app's structure.
 I set up the connecting to database process such that it recognizes when it should use docker network, connect to and actual server and create a in-memory volatile database for testing purposes.
 After creating the development environment for backend, I implemented the signup endpoint with its tests.
 After it is implemented I used it as a base case to implement the docker file for the backend and optimized it for fast building.
 Then created a docker compose file to connect my container to a MongoDB container using docker network.
 After the dockerization of backend is complete, working with Altay, I took part in dockerization og the frontend.
 Then, set up the EC2 instance with Ellastic IP and required security settings.
 Since we do not have github actions, I became the github actions myself via being online and taking action whenever a hardfix is needed.
 After those ended, I implemented a migration and mock courses endpoint to provide dataflow from database to mocking pages.

+On top of that, I was active in all of the meetings and PSes.

 * *Code related significant issues, hotfixes and PRs:* My contribution to the code base demonstrated during the demo: